Jon Huntsman 2012 presidential campaign: Fundraising

 A day after announcing his campaign for president, Huntsman raised $1.2 million, and approximately $4.1 million in the first weeks of his candidacy.
 Huntsman, who has a speculated net-worth between $11 and $74 million, was reported to have contributed "less than half" of his campaign's $4.1 million haul.
 Before his entry into the race, Huntsman was adamant about avoiding self-financing a campaign, stating "Unless you can raise it legitimately, you're not going to win".
 However, Huntsman stated he would contribute in order to "prime the pump" during a campaign visit in South Carolina.
 In September, Huntsman reportedly contributed $500,000 to his campaign in order to make payroll.
 One of Huntsman's greatest contributors was his father Jon Huntsman, Sr., who donated around $2 million to his campaign.
+Walmart heirs Jim Walton and Christy Walton donated $102,500 and $52,500 to Huntsman, respectively.

 With no obligation to do so due to his late entry into the race, the Huntsman Campaign agreed not to file FEC paperwork for the Second Quarter of 2011 ending on June 30, 2011, as reported by the ABC.